-Of all industries, plastic components manufacturing was one of the hardest-hit by the recession.
+Of all industries, plastic components manufacturing was one of the hardest-hit by the recession of 2008-09.
 ARX Equity Partners’ investment in Slovenian plastics components manufacturer Tomplast, however, emerged in great shape, thanks in part of private equity’s hands-on approach.

 Following the succession-driven buyout in 2007, when Tomplast’s founder exited, ARX focused on installing a more international, sales-oriented culture, diversifying the customer base.
 In 2008, an add-on acquisition was made – a deal which in of itself potentially saved what was a lossmaking business, creating an even stronger combined unit.